Effective atypical intersections and applications to orbit closures: Introduction

 \end{itemize} \end{itemize} Our goal is to discuss two concrete instances of such viewpoint.
 More precisely we will describe a general strategy to tackle (1) in both the setting of orbit closures and Hodge loci of variations of mixed Hodge structures.
 The setting we work with might look indirect at first, so we explain here the main protagonists, and how they relate to the above picture.

-\paragraph{The Differential Viewpoint:} First of all, it will be crucial that all objects we work with are algebraic, since the main tools come from algebraic geometry --- in particular we will no longer speak of manifolds $M$, but only of algebraic varieties $S$ and complex analytic period domains $D$, and their quotients by opportune lattices $\Gamma$.
+\paragraph{The Differential Viewpoint:} First of all, it will be crucial for us that $S$ is algebraic, since the main tools come from algebraic geometry --- in particular we will no longer speak of manifolds, but only of algebraic varieties $S$ and complex analytic period domains $D$, and their quotients by lattices $\Gamma$.
 (With reference to the above viewpoint, one can think of $M$ as some quotient of $\Gamma \backslash D$ into which $S$ embeds.)
 We consider arbitrary (pointed) complex varieties $S$, supporting a local system $\mathbb{V}$ with algebraic monodromy group $\mathbf{H}_{S}$ --- for the applications, $\mathbb{V}$ will underline a $\Z$-variation of mixed Hodge structures.
-In \S \ref{sec:RH} we introduce $P= P(s_{0}) $, an algebraic principal $\mathbf{H}_{S}$-subbundle of the algebraic bundle $\sheafhom(\mathcal{H}, \mathcal{O}_{S} \otimes \mathcal{H}_{s_{0}})$ associated to $\sheafhom(\mathbb{V}, \mathbb{V}_{s_{0}})$ (via Riemann-Hilbert), where $\mathcal{H}$ is the algebraic bundle associated to $\mathbb{V}$.
-The bundle $P$ has an equivariant algebraic connection induced from the connection on $\V$, which locally foliates $P$ by flat leaves $\mathcal{L}$.
+Inspired by an idea of Bakker and Tsimerman \cite{2022arXiv220805182B}, in \S \ref{sec:RH} we introduce $P= P(s_{0}) $, an algebraic principal $\mathbf{H}_{S}$-subbundle of the algebraic bundle $\sheafhom(\mathcal{V}, \mathcal{O}_{S} \otimes \mathcal{V}_{s_{0}})$ associated to $\sheafhom(\mathbb{V}, \mathbb{V}_{s_{0}}\times S)$ (via Riemann-Hilbert), where $\mathcal{V}$ is the algebraic bundle associated to $\mathbb{V}$.
+The bundle $P$ has an equivariant flat algebraic connection induced from the connection on $\V$, which locally foliates $P$ by flat leaves $\mathcal{L}$.
 Through each point $x \in P$, there is a unique leaf $\mathcal{L}_{x}$.

 The gist of our approach is the following.
 In mixed Hodge theory, the special intersections in $S$ are particular cases of \emph{weakly special subvarieties}, i.e. the maximal subvarieties of $S$ with a given monodromy group.
-A recent spectacular result of Bl\'{a}zquez-Sanz, Casale, Freitag, and Nagloo \cite{2021arXiv210203384B}, known as \emph{Ax-Schanuel} asserts that, if an algebraic subvariety $V \subset P$ has an \emph{atypical intersection} $U \subset V \cap \mathcal{L}$ with some leaf $\mathcal{L}$ then the projection of $U$ to the base lies in a strict weakly special subvariety.
+A recent spectacular result of Bl\'{a}zquez-Sanz, Casale, Freitag, and Nagloo \cite{2021arXiv210203384B}, known as the \emph{Ax-Schanuel theorem} asserts that, if an algebraic subvariety $V \subset P$ has an \emph{atypical intersection} $U \subset V \cap \mathcal{L}$ with some leaf $\mathcal{L}$ then the projection of $U$ to the base lies in a strict weakly special subvariety.
 Our strategy now proceeds as follows: